LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 The lookup procedure will look first into the parent object `bar` and its related entities before looking into the parent object `baz`.
-The :ref:`directives_alias_2` predicate directive can always be used to solve multi-inheritance conflicts.
-It should also be noted that the multi-inheritance support does not affect performance when we use single-inheritance.
+The :ref:`directives_alias_2` predicate directive can always be used to solve multiple inheritance conflicts.
+It should also be noted that the multi-inheritance support does not affect performance when we use single inheritance.

 .. _inheritance_composition: